 Sum Yuen mainly serves traditional and contemporary Chinese cuisine.
 However, you will also find a Japanese section with vegetarian rolls and sushi topped with pickled daikon, mushroom, vegetarian shrimp and more.
 Try eggplant tepanyaki, a vegetable dish grilled on a teppan, a Japanese metal griddle.
 You can check the menu on their Facebook page before planning your visit.

-This article was originally written by Annie Anastacia in August 2016 and updated in March 2020 by Ksenia Kuzmina.
+This article was originally written by Annie Anastacia in August 2016 and updated by Ksenia Kuzmina in March 2020.